stockphrase/no-silo/content/resources/FAQs/index.md

 #

-# No
+> ### No.

 I always give each essay draft a full set of written comments.
-And I'm committed to meet with any student who would like to go over them.
+And I'm committed to meet with any student who would like to go over them as many times as necessary.
 However, I usually do not take requests for extra comments via email unless there is no other possible way a student can meet with me in an office hour or at some other scheduled time.
 Considering how easy it is to attach a file to an email, almost every student would seek this additional help.
 As a result, I would be deluged with requests for help, often at the very last minute, making it impossible for me to thoughtfully respond to them all.

 - I am happy to discuss your work during [office hours](/about/contact) or at other times by appointment.